szczyglis-dev/py-gpt/docs/source/configuration.rst

 Web loaders: https://github.com/run-llama/llama_index/tree/main/llama-index-integrations/readers/llama-index-readers-web

 .. tip::
-   To index an external data or data from the Web just ask for it, by using ``Web Search`` plugin, e.g. you can ask the model with ``Please index the youtube video: URL to video``, etc. Data loader for a specified content will be choosen automatically.
+   To index an external data or data from the Web just ask for it, by using ``Web Search`` plugin, e.g. you can ask the model with ``Please index the youtube video: URL to video``, etc. The data loader for the specified content will be chosen automatically.

 Allowed additional keyword arguments for built-in data loaders (files):